Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Introduction

 With the available hierarchical structure, one naive approach of reducing feature rarity (and dimension) is to collapse all the features to a higher level in the hierarchy.
 Indeed, in EHR applications it is common to use only the first few digits of ICD codes for high-level disease categories, and in microbiome studies it is common to perform the analysis with aggregated data at the genus or order level.
-Although this simple approach maintains conformity to the tree structure~\citep{Cartwright2013,deschepper2019hospital}, it results in indifferent loss of specificity across all feature categories/branches.
+Although this simple approach maintains conformity to the tree structure~\citep{Cartwright2013,deschepper2019hospital}, it results in an indifferent loss of specificity across all feature categories/branches.
 Some recent works have considered supervised and data-driven rare feature aggregation. \citet{she2010sparse} considered clustered lasso without any side information. \citet{liu2010moreau} proposed tree structured group lasso and introduced an efficient algorithm; their method was deployed in \citet{jovanovic2016building} to build a predictive model for hospital readmission based on ICD codes, resulting in a more interpretable model with fewer high-level diagnoses and comparable prediction accuracy. \citet{yan2021rare} proposed a feature aggregation method in high-dimensional regression through a tree-guided equi-sparsity regularization.
-It has been applied on count data and further specialized to handle compositional data \citep{li2020s,liu2021surf}.
-However, all the above approaches are designed for numerical features, where the features are aggregated through summation.
-As such, these methods do not encode any feature interactions or non-linear effects and may not be ideal for handling rare binary features from EHR data.
+It has been applied on count data and further specialized to handle compositional data \citep{li2020s,liu2021surf,bien2021tree}.
+The framework is also extended in \citet{liu2022tree} to detect predictive interaction effects between rare features and covariates.
+All the above approaches are designed for numerical features, where the features are aggregated through summation.
+As such, these methods do not encode potential nonlinear effects or high-order interactions among the rare features and may not be ideal for handling rare binary features from EHR data.